rgonek/Ilaro.Admin/README.md

 public string ProductName { get; set; }
    ```
    In this example Required and StringLength works well but there is problem with Compare (in client side works well).
-- Table with multiple primary keys not work